ProtoSharkk/RatStabber/README.md

 ## LORE:
 After successfully defeating the Paul bots, the rat improved upon the design to create the rat bots.
 He could finally get revenge on Paul for the destruction of his kind.
-However, the Paul Bots mangaged to regain consciousness inside of the new and improved Rat Bots, in-turn making the ratbots turn against the rat, taking his weapons and his last hopes of defeating Paul as well.
-You (Teo) have arrived to protect the rat and help him figure out a way to stop the now evil rat bots and put and end to this war once and for all.
+However, the Paul Bots managed to regain consciousness inside of the new and improved Rat Bots, in-turn making the Ratbots turn against the rat, taking his weapons and his last hopes of defeating Paul as well.
+You (Teo) have arrived to protect the rat and help him figure out a way to stop the now evil rat bots and put an end to this war once and for all.

 ## A sick idea:
-### After every ten rounds, there will be a portal that brings the player to a challenge stage, where the enemies are very difficult (could be like 20 rounds harder variants) and upon completion the player gets a super power or sometning very rewarding (and more lore unlocks)
+### After every ten rounds, there will be an OPTIONAL portal that brings the player to a challenging stage (could just trigger a toggle that allows for the hard stage to make things easier since it's an infinite field), where the enemies are very difficult (could be like 20 rounds harder variants) and upon completion, the player gets a super-power or something very rewarding (and more lore unlocks)

-##another sick idea:
+## Sorry Teo
-## we add hot sexy bots that can pleasure us in exchange for a currency
+I do no think we are going to be able to add your hot sexy bots...